Department of Physics & Astronomy

 Vertical Dielectric of Conducting Functionalized Few-Layer MoS2, ACS Appl.
 Nano Mater.
 2023.

-Our QRLG preprint is available now, "Quantum Random lunch generator (QRLG) " [Pdf]
+Exciting News!
+Our QRLG preprint is available now, "Quantum Random lunch generator (QRLG) " [Pdf] [Link]

-Our paper is accepted to present in the APS March meeting 2025, "Ferroelectricity in mixed stacked tetralayer graphene"
+Our paper has been accepted to present at the APS March meeting 2025, "Ferroelectricity in mixed stacked tetralayer graphene"

-Our paper is accepted to present in the APS March meeting 2025, "Dynamical Quantum Phase Transitions in the Lattice Thirring and XXZ Models" Presented by: Hao-Ti Hung
+Our paper is accepted to present at the APS March meeting 2025, "Dynamical Quantum Phase Transitions in the Lattice Thirring and XXZ Models" Presented by: Hao-Ti Hung